ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-71.md

 Depending on the scope claimed, the IUA Authorization Server SHALL either build an basic access authorization token allowing basic access to the EPR (i.e. to access patient data), or an extended access to access resources protected by the role and attribute based EPR authorization (i.e. read and write documents).

-The business rules for the IUA Authorization Server for the Healthcare Professional, Assistant, Patient and Representative Extension SHALL be the same as for Annex5 1.6.4.2.4.4 Expected Actions X-Assertion Provider Extensions.
+The business rules for the IUA Authorization Server for the Healthcare Professional, Assistant, Patient and Representative Extension SHALL be the same as for Annex 5E1 1.6.4.2.4.4 Expected Actions X-Assertion Provider Extensions.

 If successful the IUA Authorization Server shall generate an OAuth 2.1 authorization code and per-form a callback to the URL defined in the request, using the OAuth authorization code as URL query parameter with key ‘code’.

 The IUA Authorization Server SHALL stores the access token and the assigned authorization code and respond the access token on request to the Authorization Client.

+<sup id="4">4</sup>This covers all possible EPR transaction, with the exception of the ITI-103
+<sup id="5">5</sup>The XUA Authentication Provider currently only supports SAML 2 based authentication as defined in Annex 8 of the EPDV-EDI, but will be extended to Open ID Connect in the future.
+Currently SMART on FHIR does not have an SAML 2 option.

 ### Message Example